 - Newberry Library Consortium in American Indian Studies, Summer Institute, “Territory, Commemoration, and Monument: Indigenous and Settler Histories of Place and Power,” 2012.

 - Newberry Library Consortium in American Indian Studies, Workshop, “Cartography and Spatial Analysis in American Indian Studies,” 2010.

 - Herbert and Blanche Henry Weaver Summer Research Award, Vanderbilt University, 2010.

 - William Campbell Binkley Graduate Education Research Fund, Vanderbilt University, 2010.

-- Fort Ticonderoga's 15th Annual Seminar on the American Revolution, September, 2018.
+- "The Sullivan Campaign of 1779, William Tecumseh Sherman, and the Creation of Memory," Fort Ticonderoga's 15th Annual Seminar on the American Revolution, September, 2018.

 - “Why does the Almighty strike down the tree with lightning?': An Analysis of William Tecumseh Sherman's Address at the Sullivan Campaign Centennial of 1879, American Society for Ethnohistory, Nashville, TN, November 2016.